mantidproject/mantid/docs/source/release/v3.9.0/diffraction.rst

 General Diffraction
 -------------------
-:ref:`algm-ConvertToDiffractionMD2` now automatically calculates extents using :ref:`algm-ConvertToMDMinMaxLocal` if none are provided.
+A new version of :ref:`algm-ConvertToDiffractionMDWorkspace-v3` has been created that now automatically calculates extents using :ref:`algm-ConvertToMDMinMaxLocal` if none are provided.

 Single Crystal Diffraction
 --------------------------